GoogleCloudPlatform/document-intake-accelerator/README.md

 We strongly recommend you fork this repo, so you can have full control over your unique setup.
 While you will find end-to-end tools to help spin up a fully functional sandbox environment, most likely you will find yourself customizing solution further down the line.

 ## Prerequisites

 ### Project(s) Creation
 It is recommended to deploy into two projects: one for the CDA Pipeline Engine (`PROJECT_ID`), and another for the Document AI processors (`DOCAI_PROJECT_ID`).
 Both projects need to belong to the same Org.
 When following this  practice, before deployment create two projects and note down.

-### Classifier Access
+### Classifier/Splitter Access
-Classifier is currently in Preview.
-Early access can be granted using this [form](https://docs.google.com/forms/d/e/1FAIpQLSfDuC9bGyEwnseEYIC3I2LvNjzz-XZ2n1RS4X5pnIk2eSbk3A/viewform), so that Project is whitelisted.
+Custom Document Classifier and Custom Document Splitter are currently in Preview.
+Early access can be granted using this [form](https://docs.google.com/forms/d/e/1FAIpQLSc_6s8jsHLZWWE0aSX0bdmk24XDoPiE_oq5enDApLcp1VKJ-Q/viewform), so that Project is whitelisted.

 ### Domain Name Registration
 For this solution you need a valid domain name registered.